FALL 2020 New and Noteworthy

-The Women’s Art Association of Canada (WAAC) is now open Monday to Wednesday 10:00 a.m. to 3:00 p.m.
-Ten persons are welcome to visit the Dignam Gallery at one time.
-Masks are mandatory under the City of Toronto by-law no 541-2020.
+The Women’s Art Association of Canada (WAAC) is now open Monday to Thursday 9:00 a.m. to 4:00 p.m.
+Please come and visit!
+Open to the Public.

 Mission Statement: Women’s Art Association of Canada (WAAC) is a not-for-profit Charitable Organization that advances the appreciation, creation and exhibitions of the arts.
 WAAC’s charitable mandate supports development in the arts through its scholarship program and public education.
 WAAC is committed to an inclusive culture of diversity and equity.